Featured image of post [DIY Fix for Winter Wall Condensation #1] Dew on the Wall? My First Encounter with the Cold Draft

 Step 1: Injecting the Urethane Foam

-I pushed the nozzle deep into the gaps where the draft was strongest and discharged the foam.
+I pushed the nozzle deep into the gap where the draft was strongest and discharged the foam.

-1. Spray Upside Down: To ensure the liquid (not just gas) is discharged correctly, you must hold the can completely upside down during use.
+1. Spray upside down: To get liquid instead of just gas, you need to hold the can completely upside down.

-[!CAUTION] Urethane foam expands significantly more than you might expect.
-Only fill about 50-70% of the gap to prevent the expanding foam from pushing the insulation boards or gypsum out of place.
+[!CAUTION] Urethane foam expands way more than you’d expect.
+Fill only about 50-70% of the gap, or the expansion will push the surrounding insulation out of place.

 Step 2: Re-fixing the Gypsum Board

-1. Immediately after injecting the foam, I placed the original gypsum board piece back into its designated position.
+1. Right after injecting the foam, I put the cut gypsum board piece back in place.

 Step 3: Curing and Trimming

-After letting the foam cure completely (at least several hours), I used the heavy-duty cutter to trim away any excess foam that oozed out of the seams.
+After letting the foam cure fully (at least several hours), I trimmed the excess that had oozed out of the seams with the heavy-duty cutter.
+That sealed off the cold air path for good.

 Step 4: Reinforcing with Mesh Tape and Filler